dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 A similar way to achieve the same result is to use a variable that is outside of the reducer function, so that it is effectively part of the `globalThis` of the isolation context, but useRef is more explicit and cleaner way to do this.

+useRef is a hole out into the isolation context.

+## `useRef()` during replay
+Sometimes we need to keep some piece of context around that was generated inside a side effect, such as a handle on a network card.
+This is difficult to replay as the context is entirely a side effect.
+To solve this and allow replay we could cause all `useRef()` access in a proxy, so that any interactions with this ref would be logged and so a validator could replay the chain without having the side effect context.
+This proxy behaviour could be turned off in the options for the effect, if performance matters more than replay.

+Reply could just avoid all side effect running altogether, as all side effect interation would have come back thru

+## Pierce as a side effect
+The base of the engine could be rewritten to make piercing be merely a side effect inside the covenant, and nothing more.
+Models the user as a side effect that is injecting actions into the chain, then getting responses.
+In this way, it seems that the `.@@io` channel never ever needs to send any request out, and only sends out replies.
+If it wanted to send something out, it would be by directly using some functions running in a side effect.
+So when the chain wants to talk out to side effect land, it would do so directly.
+If the IO output needed to be part of consensus this would have been handled already before the effect ran.

 ## Remounting
 in React 18, in dev mode, effects are remounted, just to check they clean up approriately.
 We should do the same with our effects in dev mode.